Payment flows of the raw material sector

 17 Wintershall Dea AG Crude oil and natural gas

-The following overview shows the coverage of the respective sectors by the group of identified companies and the companies participating in the reporting process, with their respective reference values upon which the determination procedure was based:
+The following overview shows how the coverage of the individual sectors is covered by the identified companies and the companies participating in the reporting process.
+It also indicates the reference values used for the calculation.

 Sectors* Estimated coverage of all identfied companies Estimated coverage of all participating companies Reference value- Determination Coverage

-** The remaining shares of the oil sector have not been included, since it is made up of several smaller companies (see https://www.bveg.de/Der-BVEG/Publikationen/Jahresberichte).
+**The remaining shares in the crude oil and natural gas sector have not been included because they are several smaller companies (see https://www.bveg.de/Der-BVEG/Publikationen/Jahresberichte).

-The following overview shows the 2021 payments made by the participating companies to government agencies for corporate tax, trade tax, lease payments and payments to improve the infrastructure:
+The following overview shows the payments made by the participating companies to government agencies in 2023 for the payment flows corporate tax, trade tax, mine site and extraction royalties as well as lease payments and payments for infrastructure improvement:

 Corporate tax Trade tax Mine site/ extraction royalties Lease payments Payments into the infrastructure Totals